-Day 6, Wed, 17 Jan.
-Hot springs and Snow Monkeys, then to Haneda.
+Day 5, Tue, 13 Jan.
+Hot springs and Snow Monkeys.
 This morning we'll have the opportunity to view the famous Snow Monkeys (Japanese Macaque), a terrestrial monkey endemic to Japan.
 In the mornings during the winter, the monkeys descend from the forests where they spend the night to the warm waters of the hot springs.
-The monkeys are remarkable for the amount of time they spend relaxing in these natural hot-tubs and we'll observe them as they laze about in the snow-surrounded pools.
-We will enjoy the extraordinary spectacle of the monkeys, and wonder how come they don't freeze to death when they emerge.
-It is just over a kilometre (half a mile +) to walk in to the springs, but they keep the pathway fairly clear from the surrounding deep snow.
+The monkeys are remarkable for the amount of time they spend relaxing in these natural hot-tubs and we'll observe them as they laze about in the snow-surrounded pools, and wonder how come they don't freeze to death when they emerge.
+It is a 1.6 kilometre (three quarters of a mile +) walk in to the springs, but they keep the pathway fairly clear from the surrounding deep snow.
 Ice grippers and sticks are recommended here.
-After lunch at Enza Café, drive back to Haneda with some stops en route.
+After lunch at Enza Café, head back to Komoro and visit the castle park after Brambling, Hawfinch and Japanese Woodpecker.
+Night in Komoro